sureshdsk/sureshdsk.github.io/content/blog/art-of-decision-making-thought-experiment.md

 {{< figure src="/img/decision-making.jpeg" alt="Making decisions like a boss!" >}}

-Decision making is one of the most difficult jobs we do everyday.
-When we have a bunch of options, we are not sure where our each options may lead and we do not want to make a wrong choice.
-How can we avoid this and make a better decision?
-If we can list down all possible events, its possible results, We will know the worst case scenarios and ready to face failure in a better way.
+Decision making is one of the most difficult thing we do everyday.
+When you have a bunch of options, you are not sure where our each of them might lead to and you do not want to make a wrong choice.
+Is there any way to make a better decision?
+If you can list down all possible events, its possible results, You will know the worst case scenarios and be better prepared to face the failure.
 In this article, we will see how we can use **Thought Experiment** to make a better decision.

 ## Thought Experiment
 The Thought experiment is a technique used to experiment and explore a theory, an idea or a hypothesis to figure out possible consequences without doing it practically.
-Great thinkers, scientists, and geniuses have employed the thought experiment technique to validate their brilliant ideas and hypothesis.
+Great thinkers, <a href='https://en.wikipedia.org/wiki/Einstein%27s_thought_experiments' target='_blank'>scientists</a>, and geniuses have employed the thought experiment technique to validate their brilliant ideas and hypothesis.
 Thought experiment technique is heavily used in reverse engineering.

 Though this technique is usually used by scientists and engineers to experiment complex ideas that cannot be experimented in reality or due to the cost of the experiment.
 We can still use it in our day to day life to make decisions.